maliput/delphyne/test/Readme.md

 Similar to above, there's a test_helpers library.
-Probably worth breaking that one at some point out to the library folder and having a dedicated library available to assist with testing delphyne and delphyne-gui.
+Probably worth breaking that one at some point out to the library folder and having a dedicated library available to assist with testing delphyne and delphyne_gui.